 Here is a kick off meeting email example invitation:

 I’m delighted to let you know that the project for [name of project or description of deliverable if they won’t recognise the name] has been approved.
 We’re starting to get the team together to begin working on this important initiative.

 I’m inviting you to our project kick off meeting because [their manager nominated them/they are a subject matter expert/they are going to lead on something/it follows on from your discussion earlier in the week etc. Point out why they are getting this mail].
 It’s an opportunity for everyone to get a full understanding of what we’re doing and why, and what the likely outcome is going to be.

-I’ve attached an agenda for the session, and you’ll be able to see the list of attendees in the calendar invite.
+I’ve attached a meeting agenda for the session, and you’ll be able to see the list of attendees in the calendar invite.

 If you’ve got any questions before the meeting, give me a ring.